microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const neutralContrastFillRest: SwatchRecipe;

 // @public
-export const neutralContrastFillRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralContrastFillRestBehavior: CSSCustomPropertyBehavior;

 // @public
-export const neutralContrastForegroundRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralContrastForegroundRestBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralDividerRest" should be prefixed with an underscore because the declaration is marked as @internal
 //